 In no particular order, the interesting tools in this area are:

-This gives the appearence of a virtual machine, but is far more efficient.
+This gives the appearance of a virtual machine, but is far more efficient.
 Meaning we have many, many more containers on a given system, and create and destroy the containers more rapidly.

 Attempts to access the host from inside the container is called escaping and comes under container security.